GSA/site-scanning-documentation/pages/schedule.md

 # Site Scanning Schedule

 This document contains the schedule of when automated processes take place, as well as notes on how they operate.
+(Note the recommended order for rebuilding [here](https://github.com/GSA/site-scanning-documentation/blob/main/about/project-management/team-workflows.md#refresh-everything-in-the-system).)

 ## Build federal website index